Simultaneous calculation of elastic scattering, fusion, and direct cross sections for reactions of weakly-bound projectiles: Theory

 where $\upsilon$ is the asymptotic relative velocity and $\psi$ is the usual distorted wave function that satisfies the Schr\"{o}dinger equation with the full optical model potential $U(R)=V(R)+iW(R)$.

-Similarly, the total, direct reaction and fusion cross sections within the optical model can be calculated using imaginary surface type direct-reaction and volume type fusion potentials, respectively~\cite{Hon89,Uda89,Hon89,Kim90,So05}.
+Similarly, the direct reaction and fusion cross sections can be calculated within the extended optical model using the imaginary surface type direct-reaction and volume type fusion potentials, respectively~\cite{Hon89,Uda89,Hon89,Kim90,So05}.
 Here we have three contributions to the absorption: fusion, direct nuclear, and direct Coulomb, so the total fusion and direct cross sections are calculated as

 and then